 Although passive-loss rules usually prohibit deducting rental property losses from income, this tax expenditure involves an exception to those rules.
 To qualify for the deduction, the taxpayer must play an active role in the rental process, own a stake of at least 10 percent in the property, and have an adjusted gross income of less than \$100,000 for a full deduction or \$150,000 for a partial deduction.
+Taxpayers with adjusted gross income of more than \$150,000 cannot receive a deduction.

 PURPOSE: The limitations on passive-loss deductions were adopted in the Tax Reform Act of 1986 in order to reduce opportunities for tax sheltering.
-Many taxpayers had used passive losses in real estate ventures, oil and gas operations, and farming businesses to offset their wage, salary, and active investment income.
-However, the partial exception for passive losses from rental real estate was established because, "Congress believed that a limited measure of relief ... was appropriate in the case of certain moderate-income investors in rental real estate, who otherwise might experience cash flow difficulties with respect to investments that in many cases were designed to provide financial security, rather than to shelter a substantial amount of other income."
+Many taxpayers had used passive losses in real estate ventures, oil and gas operations, and farming businesses to offset wage, salary, and active investment income.
+However, a partial exception for passive losses from rental real estate was offered because, "Congress believed that a limited measure of relief ... was appropriate in the case of certain moderate-income investors in rental real estate, who otherwise might experience cash flow difficulties with respect to investments that in many cases were designed to provide financial security, rather than to shelter a substantial amount of other income."

 IMPACT: Certain owners of rental real estate benefit from this provision.
-Nevertheless, this exception to the passive-loss rules may create economic distortions and efficiency losses.
+This exception to the passive-loss rules may create economic distortions and efficiency losses.
 By extending a tax preference to rental real estate investment, this provision may encourage overinvestment in the real estate sector at the expense of other investments that would otherwise be more productive.
-Although upper-income households are more likely to own rental properties, the income restrictions curtail the benefits to high-income individuals.
+Although upper-income households are more likely to own rental properties, the income restrictions curtail the benefits for high-income individuals.

-&lt;sup>225 U.S. Congress, Joint Committee on Taxation, General Explanation of the Tax Reform Act of 1986, JCS-10-87 (Washington, D.C.: U.S. Government Printing Office, 1987), p.
+&lt;sup>255 U.S. Congress, Joint Committee on Taxation, General Explanation of the Tax Reform Act of 1986, JCS-10-87 (Washington, D.C.: U.S. Government Printing Office, 1987), p.
 230.

-84. Expensing of depreciable small business property (Section 179 expensing allowance)
+86. Expensing of depreciable small business property (Section 179 expensing allowance)